orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

 -  The product has a map projection: you should see a projection name with physical origin and spacing.

-In that case, you can hide the map projection from the **Orfeo Toolbox** by using *extended* filenames.
+In that case, you can hide the map projection from the **Orfeo ToolBox** by using *extended* filenames.
 Instead of using the plain input image path, you append a specific key at the end: